openforis/sepal-doc/docs/source/team/contribute.rst

     :height: 315
     :width: 560

-line-break
-""""""""""
+Line breaks
+"""""""""""

-ReST directive for creating line break in your documentation when needed.
-The directive does note require any argument.
+The ReST directive for creating a line break in your documentation does note require any argument.

-Here you'll find an example:
+Here is an example:

 .. code-block:: rst